Dan Morgan: College

-Professional career
+National Football League

 Carolina Panthers

-Morgan was selected by the Carolina Panthers in the first round, with the 11th overall selection, in the 2001 NFL Draft.
+Morgan was selected by the Carolina Panthers in the first round, with the 11th overall selection, in the 2001 NFL draft.

 In the 2001 season, he started 11 games at weakside and strongside linebacker, posting 75 tackles, 1 sack, 1 interception and 1 fumble recovery.

 In his second season, Morgan helped turn the Panthers from the worst defense in the 2001 NFL season to the second-ranked defense, becoming the first team to make such an improvement in one season.
 Morgan was also an integral part of the Panthers defense that led the team to Super Bowl XXXVIII, where he posted an NFL Super Bowl record 18 tackles (11 solo, 7 assists).
 For the 2004 NFL season, he collected 109 tackles, two interceptions, two fumble recoveries, and five sacks en route to being named the starting linebacker for the NFC in the 2004 Pro Bowl.
 In the 2005 NFL season, he was second on the team in tackles, behind Marlon McCree.

 On November 6, 2007, Morgan was placed on injured reserve by the Panthers due to an ankle injury.
 The Panthers eventually released him on February 11, 2008.

 New Orleans Saints

 Morgan was signed by the New Orleans Saints for the 2008 season.
 However, on May 19, 2008, Morgan announced his retirement from the NFL, citing the slow recovery of injuries, particularly a partially torn Achilles tendon suffered during the 2007 season.

-After sitting out the 2008 season, Morgan confirmed on January 26, 2009 that he had filed reinstatement papers with the NFL and expected to rejoin the New Orleans Saints; Morgan stated that he was completely healthy and ready to play.
-He was reinstated on February 12.
-Morgan worked out with the Saints through the off-season, but he strained his calf muscle during a minicamp practice on June 5, 2009.
-On June 8, Morgan's agent, Drew Rosenhaus, announced that Morgan had informed the Saints that he would retire for the second time due to his continued injuries.
+After sitting out the 2008 season, Morgan filed reinstatement papers with the NFL in 2009.
+He worked out with the Saints through the off-season before retiring again following a calf muscle injury suffered during minicamp.